This is a collection of new and old verbs that I have found interesting. There are so

 Actors Guild."
 A shipping union official: "They've wanted to

-Taft-Hartley the union oft a long time."
+Taft-Hartley the union for a long time."

 Tasked with - Assigned the job of.
 From a Doonesbury comic strip: "For